What is an anxiety disorder?

 Accidentally setting up your own anxiety disorder

-At the back of the brain is the occipital lobe, which can be describes as ‘The minds cinema’ as it processes all the visual images we experience and store.
-The occipital lobe is unreliable at distinguishing between fantasy and reality so often when the mind thinks about a potential trigger situation it then triggers the Flight – flight – freeze responses as if it were happening.
+At the back of the brain is the occipital lobe, which can be describes as ‘The minds cinema’.
+The occipital lobe processes all the visual images we experience and store.
+Unfortunately, the occipital lobe is unreliable at distinguishing between fantasy and reality so often when the mind imagines a potential trigger it then triggers the Flight – flight – freeze responses as if it were happening.

 Anxiety treatment

-Matt Krouwel is a hypnotherapist in Birmingham, with over 18 years experience.
+Matt Krouwel is a hypnotherapist in Birmingham (UK), with over 25 years experience.
 He specialises in anxiety and anxiety based psychosexual problems such as Erectile disorder and vaginismus.